HarvardMapCollection/classes/eng90ln/fall-2022/index.md

-# Using GIS for Property Research
+# Using GIS for property research

 ## What is GIS used for?